 I am Niklas Hänze, a Postdoctoral Researcher at the Department of Politics and Public Administration and the Cluster of Excellence The Politics of Inequality at the University of Konstanz.
-My research examines the interplay between climate change and security politics.
-Specifically, I am interested in how political factors like armed conflict shape societies’ vulnerability to climate impacts, the broader security implications of climate change, and the role of the international community in assisting vulnerable populations through climate aid.
+My research examines how political factors and international institutions shape inequalities in the face of environmental change, with a particular focus on international climate finance, the politics of aid allocation, and the social dimensions of climate vulnerability.

-My work has been published in the Journal of Peace Research, Political Geography, and Africa Spectrum.
-Methodologically, I employ quantitative and spatial approaches of causal inference, as well as formal theory to investigate these questions.
-My research contributes to the broader understanding of how environmental shocks interact with political structures, influencing governance, conflict, and international aid.
+My work has been published or is forthcoming in Political Geography, the Journal of Peace Research, and Africa Spectrum.
+Methodologically, I employ quantitative and spatial approaches of causal inference to investigate these questions.
+My research contributes to the broader understanding of how international institutions and political structures shape the distribution of risks and resources across populations.
 Prior to my doctoral studies, I earned a BA from Osnabrück University and an MA from the University of Konstanz.

 I’m also the recipient of the Christiane-Rajewsky-Award (2023) by the German Association for Peace and Conflict Studies (Arbeitsgemeinschaft für Friedens- und Konfliktforschung).